PhoenixAceVFX/Linux-Screenshot-AIO/README.md

 If you want to you can open an issue with the api url and the "auth" identifier
 - Doing this is considered requesting me to add a version on here for your host

+# SETUP
+Run the script from your COMMAND LINE first
+- Also do this if it does nothing, it needs to install deps over CLI

 # Launch Arguments
 To change your settings or your auth/api key run the script with `-c`